New research, published in the journal Nature Immunology, now shows how a high intake of salt may cause inflammation in multiple sclerosis.

 Generally, women are at a higher risk of developing the condition than men.

 While researchers do not yet know what causes MS, an interplay between genetic predisposition and environmental factors is likely to be key.

 For instance, researchers have so far identified 233 haplotypes that underpin MS. A haplotype is a set of genetic variants that can be found on the same chromosome and that is inherited from one parent.

 However, until now, the precise molecular mechanism behind this effect that salt has on MS was not known.
 New research finds a molecular pathway that explains how a high-salt environment might potentially trigger the autoimmune disorder.

-Tomokazu Sumida, an associate research scientist in the Hafler laboratory at the Yale School of Medicine in New Haven, CT, is the first author of the new paper.
+Tomokazu Sumida, an associate research scientist in the Hafler laboratory at the Yale School of Medicine in New Haven, CT, is the first author of the

 How too much salt affects immune cells

 In their study, Sumida and colleagues analyzed regulatory T cells (Tregs) taken from people with MS. The main role of these cells is to control the immune response by regulating or suppressing other immune cells.